aktionariat/walletconnect-bridge/README.md

 You can then compile the project with 'mvn package' and run it with 'java -cp target/bridge.jar:target/dependency/* com.aktionariat.bridge.BridgeServer'.
 (Windows users should replace the colon ':' with a semicolon ';' as Windows has a different path separator.)

 This spawns a local bridge server on port 8887.

+Arguments:

+- -port: the port number, defaults to 8887
+- -cert: path to the keystore file, enables wss
+- -passphrase: the passphrase for the keystore file

+(Since certificate handling is not so convenient in Java, it is probably easier to run [Caddyserver](http://caddyserver.com/) or similar in front of the bridge instead of configuring ssl on the bridge server directly.)

 ## Protocol